sameersegal/video-concat/README.md

                 "output_file_prefix": "Short-Video-"
             }'
     ```
     4. Check CloudWatch logs to see if there are any errors in Lambda or ECS.
-If not, you will be your video.
+If not, you will see your video in the `output` folder

+6. When done you can destroy your infrastructure:
+    ```
+        terraform plan --var-file="my.tfvars" -destroy -out=tfplan
+        terraform apply "tfplan"
+    ```

 ### How does this work?